Ziz: Description

+The Ziz is later referred to in the Jewish aggadot, namely the Talmudic tractates Bava Batra (in one of a sequence of fantastic voyages recounted by Rabbah bar bar Hana) and Bekhorot (as Renanim and Bar Yokni).
+The aggadot say of the Ziz:

 As Leviathan is the king of fishes, so the Ziz is appointed to rule over the birds.
 His name comes from the variety of tastes his flesh has; it tastes like this, zeh, and like that, zeh.
 The Ziz is as monstrous of size as Leviathan himself.
 His ankles rest on the earth, and his head reaches to the very sky.

 It did once happen that travelers on a vessel noticed a bird.
 As he stood in the water, it merely covered his feet, and his head knocked against the sky.
 The onlookers thought the water could not have any depth at that point, and they prepared to take a bath there.
 A heavenly voice warned them: "Alight not here!
 Once a carpenter's axe slipped from his hand at this spot, and it took it seven years to touch bottom."
 The bird the travelers saw was none other than the Ziz.
 His wings are so huge that unfurled they darken the sun.
 They protect the earth against the storms of the south; without their aid the earth would not be able to resist the winds blowing thence.
 Once an egg of the Ziz fell to the ground and broke.
 The fluid from it flooded sixty cities, and the shock crushed three hundred cedars.
 Fortunately such accidents do not occur frequently.
 As a rule the bird lets her eggs slide gently into her nest.
 This one mishap was because the egg was rotten, and the bird cast it away carelessly.

 The Ziz has another name, Renanim, because he is the celestial singer.
 On account of his relation to the heavenly regions, he is also called Sekwi, the seer, and, besides, he is called "son of the nest," because his fledgling birds break away from the shell without being hatched by the mother bird; they spring directly from the nest, as it were.
 Like Leviathan, so Ziz is a delicacy to be served to the pious at the end of time, to compensate them for the privations which abstaining from the unclean fowls imposed upon them. [...]
 The creation of the fifth day, the animal world, rules over the celestial spheres.
 Witness the Ziz, which can darken the sun with its pinions.